Erastuskanyatta/PHP-Yii2-Framework/index.md

 ## Step 4 Creating our first web application using yii
 Now that we have yii installed and working in our pc lets create our first yii frontend project.
-We will start by creating the navigation bar and the footer.In our view directory we will open main.php under layout file and  enter the following;
+We will start by creating the navigation bar and the footer.
+In our view directory we will open main.php under layout file and  enter the following;
 ```php
       ---
       <body>